Spades

 Cutting spades.
 Blade is 4-7/8" wide, 9-1/4" long, 1/8" thick.
 Length including pole is 12' 9".

-The spades used from the cutting stage were mounted on extremely long spruce poles, approximately twenty feet long to span the distance from the stage to the carcass below.
-The cutting spades were pinned through their sockets to the poles to prevent loss.
-The blubber was cut into a long spiral strip about six feet wide called a blanket.
-As the blanket was hoisted up, by means of a huge iron blubber hook and tackle rigged from the mast to the windlass, peeling more of the blubber off, the whale was rolled over in the water.
-The line of cuts made by the
+The spades used from the cutting stage were mounted on very long spruce poles, around twenty feet in length, to span the distance from the stage to the whale carcass below.
+These cutting spades were securely pinned through their sockets to the poles to prevent loss.
+The blubber was cut into a long spiral strip about six feet wide, known as a blanket.
+As the blanket was hoisted up using a large iron blubber hook and tackle rigged from the mast to the windlass, more blubber peeled off, and the whale was rolled over in the water.

 Method of cutting-in